nollium/enchttp/README.md

-# Encrypted HTTP Server
+# XOR-ed HTTP Server

-This project is a simple encrypted HTTP server built using Python.
+This project is a simple xor-ed HTTP server built using Python.

 It serves files from the local directory with basic XOR obfuscation.